SnapperGPS/snappergps-pcb-2-1/README.md

 Testing the flash memory:

-* Record the maximum of 10901 or 21824 snapshots.
+* Record the maximum of 21824 snapshots.

 * Transfer them to a host computer using the *Transfer data* button on the *Upload* page of the SnapperGPS web app.

-* Ensure that all 10901 or 21824 snapshots have been transferred and are provided as download.
+* Ensure that all 21824 snapshots have been transferred and are provided as download.

 ## Hardware Overview